inBeat/inbeat-website/content/top-influencers/instagram/bakers/brazil/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In Brazil In 2023
+title: Top 10 Bakers Instagram Influencers In Brazil In 2024
 description: >-
-  Find top bakers Instagram influencers in Brazil in 2023.
-Most popular hashtags: #foodblogger #foodphotography #baking #foodstyling.
+  Find top bakers Instagram influencers in Brazil in 2024.
+Most popular hashtags: #foodphotography #foodblogger #foodstyling #foodblogfeed.
 platform: Instagram
-hits: 198
+hits: 201
-text_top: Identify the most popular Instagram accounts on inBeat.
+text_top: See the most popular Instagram accounts on inBeat.
-text_bottom: Our search engine has 198 Instagram influencers like this in Brazil for you to connect with.
+text_bottom: inBeat holds 201 Instagram influencers like this in Brazil for you to connect with.
 profiles:
   - username: "bakergkln"
     fullname: >-